Kavikalanidhi Devarshi Shrikrishna Bhatt: Residency in Jaipur

-'Būndīpati Budhasiṃh sauṅ lyāe mukha sauṅ yāchi’, meaning that ‘he (Jai Singh) beseeched the King of Bundi Budh Singh with his own mouth to bring him (Shrikrishna Bhatt to Amber).
+"Būndīpati Budhasiṃh sauṅ lyāe mukha sauṅ yāchi", meaning that "he (Jai Singh) beseeched the King of Bundi Budh Singh with his own mouth to bring him" (Shrikrishna Bhatt to Amber).

-The family tree of Skrikrishna Bhatt Kavikalanidhi is detailed in the publication ‘Uttar Bharatiya Andhra-Tailang-Bhatt Vansh Vriksha’, which also includes the family trees of other Vellanadu Brahmin Bhatt-Tailang migrants of Andhra to North India.
+The family tree of Skrikrishna Bhatt Kavikalanidhi is detailed in the publication Uttar Bharatiya Andhra-Tailang-Bhatt Vansh Vriksha, which also includes the family trees of other Vellanadu Brahmin Bhatt-Tailang migrants from Andhra to North India.
 According to this, many of the descendants of Kavikalanidhi have been great scholars, poets, and writers, among them being Dwarka Nath Bhatt, Jagdish Bhatt, Vasudev Bhatt, Mandan Bhatt, Devarshi Ramanath Shastri, Bhatt Mathuranath Shastri, and Devarshi Kala Nath Shastry.

 Titles

-Devarshi Shrikrishna Bhatt was conferred the titles of "Kavikalānidhi" and "Rāmarāsāchārya" by none other than Maharaja Jai Singh II himself.
+Devarshi Shrikrishna Bhatt was conferred with the titles of "Kavikalānidhi" and "Rāmarāsāchārya" by none other than Maharaja Jai Singh II himself.
 Impressed by his commanding knowledge and scholarship in Vedic scriptures, and his prowess in poetic composition in languages like Sanskrit, Brajbhasha, and Prakrit, the King bestowed on him the title of ‘Kavikalānidhi’.

 There is an incident associated with one of Shrikrishna Bhatt's works, ‘Rāmarāsā’ and the other title ‘Rāmarāsāchārya’.
 During a court proceeding, Maharaja Sawai Jai Singh suddenly asked the courtiers whether a book about Lord Rama's Rāslīlā also existed similar to Lord Krishna's.
 There was a stunning silence in the court.
 Shrikrishna Bhatt also happened to be present there.
 He rose and said that there was a book in Kashi depicting Rama's Rāsa.
 The King asked him to procure that book within two months’ time.
-Shrikrishna Bhatt came home and pondered over his assertion that such a book was indeed available, although there was none.
-He then started composing the book himself and wrote Rāmarāsā in Brajbhasha similar to the Ramayana, within two months.
+Shrikrishna Bhatt came home and pondered over his assertion of such a book indeed being available, although there was none.
+He then started composing the book himself and wrote the Rāmarāsā in Brajbhasha similar to the Ramayana, within two months.
 When he presented the book to the King within the stipulated time, the King was extremely pleased and conferred on Shrikrishna Bhatt the title of ‘‘Rāmarāsāchārya’’, besides giving him sumptuous monetary gifts.